RocketChat/WordPressPlugin/README.txt

 Rocket.Chat Live Chat plugin allows website visitors to chat with you directly.
 You can handle multiple incoming chats yourself, or assign them to your sales agents (even work-at-home agents).

 Unlike other Wordpress chat plugins, Rocket.Chat Live Chat plugin works with the world's most popular 100% open source chat server - Rocket.Chat.
 This means you can run and operate your own chat server and never have to pay any monthly fees to have Live Chat on your website.
-It also means that you are supported by a community of over 40,000 Rocket.Chat users over 22 countries.
+It also means that you are supported by a community of over 40,000 Rocket.Chat servers with hundreds of thousands of users worldwide in over 22 countries.

 Rocket.Chat Live Chat plugin also have the following class-leading features: